Banned Dogs In Australia -

 Honourable Mentions - Illegal Dog Breeds in Australia

 The five breeds above are the main breeds that are banned/restricted in Australia.
-However, there are a couple of breeds that are worth mentioning as they do have some restrictions around them too.
+However, there are a couple of breeds that are also worth mentioning, as they do have some restrictions around them too.

 Cane Corso Australia laws are somewhat difficult to decipher.
 They are not technically illegal though they are deemed to be dangerous dogs.
 The reason they are no longer banned legally is that there are so few of them.
 They are restricted from being imported into Australia and there are roughly 20 of them left in the whole country.